oladayosolomon/oladayosolomon.github.io/_pages/about.md

 News
 =====
+• 2025-04-23, The manuscript entitled "SmartBerry for AI-based growth stage classification and precision nutrition management in strawberry cultivation" has been accepted by Scientific Reports. \
 • 2024-12-20, The manuscript entitled "Prediction-guided multi-objective reinforcement learning with corner solution search" has been accepted by Computers and Electrical Engineering. \
 • 2024-11-15, One SWEVO survey was selected as the Highly Cited Paper in Web of Science. \
 • 2024-02-19, The survey entitled "Reinforcement Learning-assisted Evolutionary Algorithm: A Survey and Research Opportunities  " has been accepted by Swarm and Evolutionary Computation.